byu-is-403/syllabus/entity-framework/entity-framework.md

   `modelBuilder.Conventions.Remove<PluralizingTableNameConvention>();`

-- This statement in the OnModelCreating method prevents table names from being pluralized (student class becomes students class – big pain!) – Your choice to include the statement
+- This statement in the OnModelCreating method prevents the default table names from being pluralized (student class becomes students class – big pain!) – Your choice to include the statement

 ## Working with the Database